Actress Rosie Perez backs up Sciorra account in Weinstein rape trial

 Perez testified that when she asked Sciorra who had raped her, Sciorra said only, “I can’t, I can’t.”

-Months later, Perez said, she heard rumors that Weinstein was stalking Sciorra in London and put “two and two together.”
+Months later, Perez said, she heard rumours that Weinstein was stalking Sciorra in London and concluded he was the rapist.
+Perez said she called Sciorra, who confirmed her suspicion.

-Under questioning from one of Weinstein’s lawyers, Donna Rotunno, Sciorra acknowledged that she had not reported the alleged rape to authorities or sought medical help.
+Perez said she urged Sciorra to go to the police, but Sciorra refused, saying, “He’d destroy me.”

-“At the time, I didn’t understand that it was rape,” she said.
+Weinstein lawyer Damon Cheronis cross-examined Perez, pressing her about the details of her first phone call to Sciorra and asking her whether she went to check on her friend after the conversation.

-Reporting by Brendan Pierson; Editing by Noeleen Walder, Cynthia Osterman and Jonathan Oatis
+Reporting by Brendan Pierson; Editing by Noeleen Walder, Jonathan Oatis and Tom Brown